Last year I posted mostly numbers from the year of 2015. This year, more text, fewer numbers.

 I’ve traveled significantly less this year than last, which was too much airplane time.
 In the beginning of the year I went to Brazil, extending a conference visit with vacation.
 Rafael Franca showed me a great afternoon and night in Sao Paulo, with the traditional eats and customs.
 I spent lot of time reading and writing, and had an overall enjoyable time, despite losing my passport an hour before an international departure from Rio to home (and somehow recovering it from a cab 5 minutes before gate closure) and getting my phone ripped out of my hands by a kid on a bike in a ‘safe’ neighbourhood of Sao Paulo the week before (while I was taking notes to an Audiobook, the habit I mentioned before).
 I did a handful of trips to Montreal and Toronto with friends (and compiled my culinary recommendations on the Truffle Grater website).
 In July my girlfriend and I went to Eastern Canada, Nova Scotia and Prince Edward Island, to visit her sister, aunt, and uncle, hike, relax and mostly importantly eat lobster.
 In September we went to Spain, Barcelona, driving through the Pyrenees and ending up in San Sebastian.
 It’s a stunning area, and San Sebastian might just be my favorite culinary destination in the world currently.

-The Basque tapas bars are of ridiculously high quality (video of one of our tapas crawls).
+The Basque tapas bars are of ridiculously high quality.
 In December with 5 friends I went to Mexico City and Oaxaca.
 Mexico City’s tacos I wanted to return back to after a fantastic trip in 2015 with friends.
 Oaxaca to taste Mezcal from the heart lands and indulge in mole (traditional robust Mexican sauces made of 10s of ingredients, especially chiles).